🔍 Fertilizer Numbers Meaning: The Ultimate Explanation

 • 16-4-8: Gentle feeding for sensitive grass types

-Plant Fertilizer Numbers for Vegetables
+Vegetables — Plant Fertilizer Numbers by Stage

 • 10-10-10: Balanced nutrition for general vegetable gardening

-• 5-10-5: Perfect for flowering and fruiting vegetables
+• 5-10-5: Great for flowering and fruiting vegetables

 • 20-10-10: High nitrogen for leafy greens